Phase Guided Light Field for Spatial-Depth High Resolution 3D Imaging: Preparation for SLF 3D Imaging

 \section{Preparation for SLF 3D Imaging}

-PLF is challenged by weak texture and depth discontinuity issues.
-To tackle these problems, we adopt an active stereo strategy and project at least 3 phase-shifting fringe patterns which can be expressed as

-where, at a coordinate $( x^p, y^p )$ in the projector space, the term $I_n^p$ is the grayscale intensity of the pixel, the integer-valued $f$ is the spatial frequency of the fringes, $H^p$ is the height of the projector's spatial resolution in rows, and $n$ and $N$ are the index and total number of the phase shifts.
+Passive light field is challenged by weak texture and depth discontinuity issues.
+To tackle these problems, we adopt an active stereo strategy and project at least 3 phase-shifting fringe patterns as $I_n^p\left( x^p, y^p \right) = \frac{1}{2} + \frac{1}{2}\cos \left( \frac{2 \pi fy^p}{H^p}- \frac{2 \pi n}{N}\right)$, where, $( x^p, y^p )$ is the coordinate in the projector space, the term $I_n^p$ is the grayscale intensity of the pixel, the integer-valued $f$ is the spatial frequency of the fringes, $H^p$ is the height of the projector's spatial resolution in rows, and $n$ and $N$ are the index and total number of the phase shifts.
+Then the wrapped phase can be computed as